dstearle/shrimp-king/README.md

 **What Is This Project? :**

 - Shrimp King is an ecommerce website sim where you can buy or sell fancy shrimp.
+The main purpose of this project is to demonstrate my skills using Vuex.
+Vuex is a state management pattern tool for Vue.js just like React's "Redux" or Facebook's "Flux".
+With this very useful tool you can create a centralized store which can serve as the source of a state for data used across multiple components.

 <br>